gladstone-institutes/GeneSet_Translator/README.md

 - ✅ Query caching for development

 **Planned Features (Phase 3):**
+- 📋 Highlight the query genes in the resulting networks
 - 📋 Node resizing in network view - currently broken
 - 📋 Better clustering algorithms - current louvain clustering is not ideal for a highly constrained network (only 1 disease node)
 - 📋 Filter results by predicate types